 5 lbs.
 Oil Bloom Glaze Cone 10 Reduction

-Description: This glaze is beautiful applied thin.
-A classic oil spot glaze when fired in cone 10 reduction.
+Description: This glaze is beautiful applied thin and fired in a Fiber Reduction Kiln.
+It doesn't "bloom" in a brick kiln.
 A dark, plum background with dark gray oil blooms when applied thin to porcelain and lighter colored bodies like BMix and Vegas Buff Smooth.
 So far, it's working well on the stoneware bodies we've tried as well.
 But, remember it needs to be applied thin.
 And, fire to at least cone 10 reduction so it gets a good flux (melt).
-My extended thoughts about bmix: made with the cheapest ball clay on the market.
-It doesn't work well under glazes.
-Something to consider when you're choosing a clay body to work with.

 Mixing: One order equals 5 lbs. of dry glaze.
 Makes approx one gallon of glaze.
 Add water and and screen 2 times thru an 80 mesh screen.
 Have this glaze at 40-42 on the hydrometer.